How we helped Ramify increase its Conversion Rate with an A/B Testing Strategy using Optibase

 After Ramify’s global redesign, we launched a second phase focused entirely on conversion rate optimization.

 Thanks to Optibase’s native Webflow integration and solid incoming traffic, we were able to run weekly A/B tests, analyze results in real-time, and iterate quickly.
-This strategy now enables Ramify to fully leverage its website as a growth engine — with optimized ROI.
+A strategy that enabled Ramify to triple its assets under management (AUM) within one year.

 Further CRO Resources: